Band-gap reduction and band alignments of dilute bismide III--V alloys: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge fruitful discussions with J. M. O. Zide.
-This research was supported by the NSF through the UD-CHARM University of Delaware Materials Research Science and Engineering Center (No. DMR-2011824).
-S.K. acknowledges funding from the LDRD Program (Project No. 800025) at Princeton Plasma Physics Laboratory under U.S. Department of Energy Prime Contract No. DE- AC02-09CH11466.
-It made use of Bridges-2 at PSC through allocation DMR150099 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants no. 2138259, 2138286, 2138307, 2137603, and 2138296, and the DARWIN computing system at the University of Delaware, which is supported by the NSF grant no.~1919839.
+This work was supported by the NSF through the UD-CHARM University of Delaware Materials Research Science and Engineering Center (MRSEC) Grant No.~DMR-2011824.
+S.K. acknowledges funding from the LDRD Program (Project No. 800025) at Princeton Plasma Physics Laboratory under U.S. Department of Energy Prime Contract No.~DE-AC02-09CH11466.
+We also acknowledge the use of computational resources from the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility, through the NERSC award BES-ERCAP 0034471 (m5002), and the DARWIN computing system at the University of Delaware, which is supported by the NSF Grant No.~1919839.